Skip to content

 Machine Your Thermal Part at MakerStage

 MakerStage machines both copper cold plates and aluminum heat sinks.
-Upload your CAD file and get a DFM-reviewed quote — we will flag deep pockets, thin walls, and any features that add machining time or cost before you commit.
+Upload your CAD file for a quote-stage review that can flag deep pockets, thin walls, and features that add machining time or cost.

 Section 4 of 5